Coronavirus and your event: communication tips for hosts and guests

 Consider sending them a note after the event to let them know you are thinking about them.

 While social distancing is vital, we believe that connecting with people and acknowledging life’s milestones are a source of fun and meaning.
 If you have an upcoming life event, we understand you’ll still want to celebrate or acknowledge the moment.
 Looking to host virtually?
-Our virtual event ideas and virtual event invitations are a good place to start planning.
+Our virtual event ideas are a good place to start planning.

 As the situation unfolds, we’ll share alternative ways to connect inspired by our hosts.
 We’ve already started to see inventive ways that friends, family, and co-workers are staying in touch, whether that means sending a Flyer to schedule a phone chat, a greeting card to all the friends you miss and hope are well, or even to let an elderly family member know you’re thinking about them.
 While this is a challenging time, we can all work together to stay connected and safe.